afair/email_address/README.md

       validates_with EmailAddress::ActiveRecordValidator, field: :email
     end

+#### Rails Email Address Type Attribute

-There is also support for an email address type for Active Record 5.0 and above.
+Initial support is provided for Active Record 5.0 and above.

 First, you need to register the type in `config/initializers/types.rb`